kinvolk/racker/docs/usage/after_provisioning.md

 When MAC addresses have changed due to a hardware replacement or when new servers were added you need to update the `/usr/share/oem/nodes.csv` file with the new MAC addresses.
 You can mimic the other entries for the node type and whether a secondary MAC address is present.
 Finally, run `racker bootstrap` again to provision a new cluster, which will destroy the old cluster.
-Since the BMCs may still have an old IP address, `racker bootstrap` may fail and you may need to retry after 2 minutes so that the BMCs had a chance to pick up the new IP addresses via DHCP.
+In case the BMCs are not reachable, `racker bootstrap` may fail and you may need to check that the BMCs picked up the new IP addresses via DHCP.
-If there was a previous DHCP configuration with a longer lease time, you can also try to power-cycle the rack to force a DHCP renewal or first switch to the old subnet with `racker bootstrap … -subnet-prefix a.b.c` and then run `ipmi --all lan set 1 ipsrc dhcp` which should trigger a DHCP renewal.
+If there was a previous DHCP configuration with a long lease time, you can also try to power-cycle the rack to force a DHCP renewal or first switch to the old subnet with `racker bootstrap … -subnet-prefix a.b.c` and then run `ipmi --all lan set 1 ipsrc dhcp` which should trigger a DHCP renewal.
 If the IPMI static IP addressing was manually configured on the BMCs you have to switch the BMCs back to DHCP (either manually or by switching to the same subnet with `racker bootstrap … -subnet-prefix a.b.c` and then running `ipmi --all lan set 1 ipsrc dhcp`).

 ### Workaround for a running cluster